 General purpose de-icers, firearm lubricants and water-clarifying agents have been renamed and their descriptions amended to include more products.
 The minimum biobased content requirements for firearm lubricants and water and wastewater treatment chemicals have also been updated.

-As previously reported, the USDA proposed to amend the BioPreferred program guidelines in September 2018.
-The agency accepted public comments until November 13, 2018.
+As previously reported, the USDA BioPreferred Program proposed to amend its guidelines in September 2018.
+The Program accepted public comments until November 13, 2018.

 The final rule designating the new product categories is effective August 5, 2019.